Password correct. Please wait...

 - Integration with other plugins - Works with Photonic Gallery, Justified Image Grid, Jetpack and other plugins.

-- Inline "Bulk Edit" and "Quick Edit" - Enables simultaneous updating of multiple attachments.
+- Inline "Bulk Edit" and "Quick Edit" - Allows updating multiple attachments at once.

-- Advanced search - Allows searching by various attributes such as name, ALT text and caption.
+- Advanced search - Enables searching by various attributes such as name, alt text and caption.

 License - Free and well supported

-The Media Library Assistant is a free plugin that charges no fees despite its extensive functionality.
-The developer, David Lingren, offers this plugin to the WordPress community without insisting on personal donations, which is highly appreciated by users.
-However, users who find the plugin helpful have the option to donate to the Chateau Seaview Fund of the ALS Network, which benefits the public good.
+The Media Library Assistant is a freely available plugin that, despite its extensive functionality, does not charge any fees.
+The developer, David Lingren, offers this plugin to the WordPress community without insisting on personal donations, which is greatly appreciated by users.
+Users who find the plugin helpful, however, have the option to donate to the Chateau Seaview Fund of the ALS Network, which benefits the public good.

-These points highlight the value of the plugin as a free tool for comprehensive media management in WordPress.
+These points illustrate the value of the plugin as a free tool for comprehensive management of media content in WordPress.

 Technical details - Insights into internal workings

-The Media Library Assistant offers extensive customization through numerous shortcodes and hooks, ideal for developers who want to make deep changes.
-Core functionality includes shortcodes such as [mla_gallery], which provide enhanced gallery options.
-These shortcodes offer improved support for all post_mime_type values and do not require media to be attached to the post.
+The Media Library Assistant provides extensive customization options through numerous shortcodes and hooks, ideal for developers who want to make deep changes.
+The core functionality includes shortcodes such as [mla_gallery], which provide enhanced gallery options.
+These shortcodes offer improved support for all post_mime_typevalues and do not require attaching media to the post.
 Style and markup templates allow detailed control over gallery design.
-Additionally, 28 hooks ensure developers can perform full customization from theme or plugin code.
-The tag cloud and custom lists also come with their own hooks for extensive customization.
+In addition, 28 hooks ensure that developers can perform complete customization from theme or plugin code.
+The tag cloud and custom lists also come with their own hooks for extensive customization options.
 IPTC, EXIF, XMP and PDF metadata can be mapped to existing WordPress fields or custom fields, greatly expanding management options.

 System requirements - Requirements and compatibility information

-“The plugin runs stably even on older servers and brings many long-awaited media management features.”
+“The plugin runs stably even on older servers and brings many long-awaited features for media management.”

 Quality - Performance and Stability Compared

-The quality of the Media Library Assistant is primarily evident in its versatility and robustness.
+The quality of the Media Library Assistant is evident primarily in its versatility and robustness.
 These traits are visible not only in the seamless integration with a variety of WordPress plugins, including Photonic Gallery and Jetpack, but also in the tool's adaptability to meet users' specific needs.
-Usability can, however, vary depending on the user's experience.
-While the extensive customization options are considered a strength-along with 28 hooks for the [mla_gallery] shortcode-there is also a steep learning curve that some users find challenging.
-Furthermore, the plugin's performance with very large media libraries is a critical point, as it can sometimes cause slowdowns, particularly in resource-constrained environments.
-These factors mean that the overall quality of the plugin depends on the needs and expertise of each individual user.
+Usability can vary depending on the user's experience.
+While the extensive customization options are a strength, combined with 28 hooks just for the [mla_gallery] shortcode, there is also a steep learning curve that some users find challenging.
+Furthermore, the plugin’s performance with very large media libraries is a critical point, as it can sometimes cause slowdowns, especially in resource-constrained environments.
+These factors mean the plugin’s overall quality depends on the needs and expertise of each user.

-“The plugin is stable and powerful, but the huge feature set requires time and patience to fully leverage.”
+"The plugin is stable and powerful, but the huge feature set requires time and patience to fully leverage it."

 Support - User Experiences and Contact Options

 Support for the Media Library Assistant plugin is described by users as prompt and efficient.
-David Lingren, the plugin's developer, is often praised for his quick response times and knowledgeable assistance.
-Users can obtain help in several ways: there is the official plugin support forum, which is actively used by the community.
+David Lingren, the plugin developer, is often praised for his quick response times and knowledgeable support.
+Users can get help in various ways: there is the official plugin support forum, which is actively used by the community.
 Additional options for commercial support are offered on the developer's support URL.
-The available documentation, both within the plugin and externally, also helps resolve many questions in advance.
+The available documentation, both in the plugin and externally, also helps resolve many questions in advance.

-Nevertheless, there have been critical voices regarding the documentation, which is sometimes perceived as too complex-especially for newcomers.
-The learning curve has proven challenging, indicating that less experienced users often require additional support.
+However, there have also been critical voices regarding the documentation, which is sometimes perceived as too complex, especially for beginners.
+The learning curve has proven to be a challenge, indicating that less experienced users in particular may need additional support.

 “The support is also great, fast, with good understanding and direct communication.”

-The average rating of the Media Library Assistant is an impressive 4.8 out of 5 stars, based on 198 reviews from the official WordPress Plugin Directory.
-This high score reflects the largely positive feedback users have given about the plugin's features and usefulness.
-Many users praise it as one of the best available tools for managing media content, particularly highlighting the variety of features and the plugin's customizability.
+The average rating of the Media Library Assistant stands at an impressive 4.8 out of 5 stars, based on 198 reviews from the official WordPress Plugin Directory.
+This high score reflects the overwhelmingly positive feedback users give about the plugin's features and usefulness.
+Many users praise it as one of the best available tools for managing media content, highlighting the plugin’s range of features and adaptability.

 "A truly indispensable tool for anyone who wants to manage their media library efficiently.
 The available features are impressive."

 Despite this general satisfaction, there are some critical voices.
 Some users complain that the plugin documentation could be better, as it is sometimes described as limited and confusing.
-This can make it especially difficult for less experienced users to fully utilize the plugin's potential.
+This can be especially challenging for less experienced users trying to take full advantage of the plugin.

-“The documentation could be clearer.
-Without intensive study, progress is difficult.”
+"The documentation could be clearer.
+Without intensive familiarization, progress is difficult."

-Still, positive experiences predominate, and many users are enthusiastic about the intuitive user interface and the time savings the plugin provides.
+Nevertheless, positive experiences prevail, and many users are enthusiastic about the intuitive interface and the time savings the plugin provides.

 "An absolute must for any WordPress user.
 A tremendous help in managing and categorizing media."